tzzcl/PSOL/README.md

 |   |-- class3 |-- image3.xml
 ...
 ```
-We except the ImageNet Folder has these structures:

 ### Training

 Please first refer to prepare datasets session for generating pseudo bounding boxes.
 Then, you can use `PSOL_training.py` to train `PSOL-Sep` models on pseudo bounding boxes.